|

 the pain.
 At other times my cries to God were wordless.
 Tears

 seldom came, but often I felt numb.
+In the midst

 of all of this, the Lord brought wonderful, encouraging friends.